Shopify/polaris-viz/.github/pull_request_template.md

 - [ ] Check your changes on a variety of browsers and devices.

-- [ ] Update the Changelog's Unreleased section with yoru changes.
+- [ ] Update the Changelog's Unreleased section with your changes.

 - [ ] Update relevant documentation and Storybook.